zellwk/zellwk.com/src/posts/2020-04-09-crud-express-mongodb.md

 Now, when you click the delete button, the browser will sends *DELETE* request through Fetch to our Express server.
 Then, the server responds by sending either an error or a message back.

-### What if there are no more Darth Vadar quotes?
+### What if there are no more Darth Vader quotes?

-If there are no more Darth Vadar quotes, `result.deletedCount` will be `0`.
-We can send a message that tells the browser that there are no more Darth Vadar quotes to delete.
+If there are no more Darth Vader quotes, `result.deletedCount` will be `0`.
+We can send a message that tells the browser that there are no more Darth Vader quotes to delete.

 ```javascript
 app.delete('/quotes', (req, res) => {